nbrignol/responsive-class/README.md

 * **onResizeTimeOut** is the time (in ms) wait before refreshing the classes after each resize.
 Default is 100
 * **showLog** control the output in console.
 Default is false
 * **withDefaultFormats** initiate the instance with default formats and media-queries (see below).
 Default is true
 * **autoStart** delay or not the first start.
-Useful when you want to redifine formats before starting the lib.
+Useful when you want to redifine formats before starting the lib (you must call the "start" method when you are ready).
 Default is true.

 ## Redifining formats and media-queries